Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 DynastyNorthern Song (960–1127 CE)

-Clark Sickle-Leaf Carpet, 17th century Safavid Persia, vase carpet, crimson red field with arabesque floral medallions and sickle-leaf design
+Clark Sickle-Leaf Carpet, 17th century Safavid Persia — crimson vase carpet with arabesque sickle-leaf design

-Clark Sickle-Leaf Carpet, Safavid Persia, 17th Century · Source: Sotheby’s New York / Corcoran Gallery
+Clark Sickle-Leaf Carpet, Safavid Persia 17th Century · Sotheby’s New York / Corcoran Gallery

 17th Century Safavid Textile